Skip to main content

 The absence of HIPAA oversight for most wellness apps means these foundational protections are not legally mandated.

 This regulatory gap has significant consequences.
 For instance, while a hospital is legally obligated to notify you if your electronic records are breached, a wellness app may not be.
-Similarly, the measures employed by app developers are not held to the same federal standard as those required by the Security Rule.
+Similarly, the data security measures employed by app developers are not held to the same federal standard as those required by the Security Rule.

 This disparity in legal obligation is not accidental; it is a direct result of HIPAA’s specific focus on the formal healthcare system.
 The law was designed to govern the relationship between a patient and their provider, a relationship built on a foundation of trust and a professional duty of care.
 The relationship between a user and a wellness app, by contrast, is a commercial one, governed by the principles of contract law as laid out in the user agreement.